gitlab-r-packages-mirror/rock/cran-comments.md

 Sorry for the successive uploads!
 Here's an overview of what each entails.

+0.6.5: Disabled one command in an example, takes too long to test.

 0.6.4: Shortened time for one example even further.

 0.6.3: Edited examples to run faster by selecting a sub-set of sources.